amoodie/stratigraphic_filter_toy/README.md

 # The Stratigraphic Filter

-This explores the erosional stratigraphic filter on stratigraphy with a simple one-dimensional model of surface elevation over time.
+This module explores the erosional stratigraphic filter on stratigraphy with a simple one-dimensional model of surface elevation over time.

 This repository is also linked into the [SedEdu suite of education modules](https://github.com/sededu/sededu), and can be accessed there as well.